hashicorp/terraform-provider-hcp/docs/data-sources/waypoint_application.md

 - `namespace_id` (String) Internal Namespace ID.
 - `organization_id` (String) The ID of the HCP organization where the Waypoint Application is located.
+- `output_values` (Attributes List) The output values, stored by HCP Waypoint, of the Terraform run for the Add-on, Sensitive values have type and value omitted. (see [below for nested schema](#nestedatt--output_values))
 - `readme_markdown` (String) Instructions for using the Application (markdown format supported).
 - `template_id` (String) ID of the Template this Application is based on.
 - `template_name` (String) Name of the Template this Application is based on.